mishigamilodge/oa-unit-election-statistics/README.md

 ## Installation

-This is NOT ready for a general release yet.
-If you use it before it's ready, you'll need to manually update from Git periodically.
-My goal is to eventually have this auto-update like any other plugin.
+This has not yet been uploaded to the WordPress Plugin Directory, which means it will not auto-update.
+Until that happens, you'll need to check the GitHub page to see if there's a new release.
+It should update itself once it shows up in the Plugin Directory.

+### The easy way

+1. Download the zip file from the Releases page on GitHub
+1. upload it to the Plugins screen in the WordPress admin section.
+1. Go to **Plugins** in the WordPress admin, then Activate the plugin
+1. Go to **OA Tools > Upload Inductions Data** in the WordPress admin, and follow the instructions there to import data from LodgeMaster.
+1. Create one or more pages for your charts or tables, and put the shortcodes where you want them to show up.

+### If you want to work on the code

 1. `cd` into the `wp-content/plugins` directory within your WordPress installation.
-1. Use `git clone` to check out the source
+1. Use `git clone` to check out the source from GitHub
 1. `cd` into the new `oa-unit-election-statistics` folder
 1. Run `composer install` to install the dependencies.
 1. Go to **Plugins** in the WordPress admin, then Activate the plugin
-1. Go to **OA Tools > Import Inductions Data** in the WordPress admin, and follow the instructions there to import data from LodgeMaster.
+1. Go to **OA Tools > Upload Inductions Data** in the WordPress admin, and follow the instructions there to import data from LodgeMaster.
 1. Create one or more pages for your charts or tables, and put the shortcodes where you want them to show up.

 ## Usage